 Why Water Diplomacy?

-The most challenging contemporary water problems cross scales and boundaries.
-These boundaries are not just natural (e.g., between ecosystems and Earth systems); they are also societal (e.g., between cultures and sectors) and political (e.g., between states and communities).
-The goal of Water Diplomacy is to build and institutionalize the relationships necessary to address these complex water issues at the appropriate scale.
+The most challenging contemporary water problems cross scales and boundaries — natural, societal, and political.
+The goal of Water Diplomacy is to build and institutionalize the relationships necessary to address them at the appropriate scale.

 Our Vision